arefmalek/ProjectEulerProblems/Problem8/README.md

 05886116467109405077541002256983155200055935729725<br />
 71636269561882670428252483600823257530420752963450<br /></p>
 <p>Find the thirteen adjacent digits in the 1000-digit number that have the greatest product.
 What is the value of this product?</p>

+#
+I spent days thinking this was a grid and it turns out I literally just have to pass through this list once :'^)